Student Application Instructions (9:04)

 Enter your EFC# and upload your Student Aid Report (SAR) from your FAFSA application in the correct file format (.pdf, .tif, .png, .gif, .jpeg, .bmp and .xps).
 If you did not select need for financial aid on the eligibility form, you will not see the Financial tab.

 Note: Students have experienced issues in the past with either not receiving their SAR in time for the application deadline or not being able to download it in the correct file format.
 We will accept a screenshot of either an email from FAFSA or the front page of your SAR as long as the image displays both your full name and your EFC#, and is in the correct file format.

-7. Request Letters of Recommendation
+7. Request References

-Review the recommendations needed for the scholarships that you are applying for and create the appropriate requests by entering the email addresses of your recommenders into the system.
+Review the references needed for the scholarships that you are applying for and create the appropriate requests by entering the email addresses of your recommenders into the system.
 Your references will receive an email message from the application system with a form to complete.
 You can check on the status of your recommendations by logging back in and going to the Recommendations tab.